 Dress conservatively.
 Adjust the choice of dress if the employer's standards are different.
 Take your cue on appropriate dress from the most conservative person with whom you work.
-Your appearance is a reflection on the court, tribunal, or department and on the School of Legal, Public and Office Administration.
+Your appearance is a reflection on the court, tribunal, or department and on Seneca.
 If necessary, the student should invest in one good quality work outfit and wear it every day.
 It can be used later for job interviews.